Mazedaa/CityMart-Retail-Sales-Project/README.md

   - Premium Range (£300–£500): High sales in Electronics and Clothing during May and December.

 ## Recommendations
-### Leverage Seasonal Peaks:
-  - Target campaigns in May and October, focusing on Electronics and Beauty.
-  - Use flash sales in March and September to stimulate low-demand periods.
+#### 1. Leverage Seasonal Peaks: Focus campaigns on Electronics and Beauty in May and October, and use flash sales in March and September to boost low-demand periods.
-### Gender-Focused Marketing:
-  - Promote Beauty and Clothing for females, offering personalised discounts.
-  - For males, focus on high-value Electronics, emphasising new features or product bundles.
-### Age-Specific Campaigns:
+#### 2. Gender-Focused Marketing: Offer personalized discounts on Beauty and Clothing for females, while promoting high-value Electronics for males with an emphasis on new features and bundles.
-  - 18-23: Target this group with digital campaigns for Beauty and Clothing.
-  - 60-64: Highlight Electronics with a focus on product reliability, warranties, and ease of use.
+#### 3. Age-Specific Campaigns: Target 18-23-year-olds with digital campaigns for Beauty and Clothing, and 60-64-year-olds with Electronics, highlighting reliability, warranties, and ease of use.
-### Cross-Selling Opportunities:
-  - Bundle Beauty and Clothing, or Electronics and Accessories, to increase average transaction value.
+#### 4. Cross-Selling Opportunities: Bundle Beauty with Clothing and Electronics with Accessories to increase transaction value.
-### Inventory Optimisation:
-  - Ensure sufficient stock of Beauty products in July, Electronics in May and December.
-  - Avoid overstocking in low-demand months by forecasting based on historical trends.
+#### 5. Inventory Optimisation: Stock up on Beauty products in July and Electronics in May and December, while preventing overstocking in low-demand months through data-driven forecasting.

 ## Key Questions for Stakeholders
-### Seasonal Promotions: Should we focus more on increasing campaigns in May and October or explore strategies for traditionally low-sales months?
+  - Should we focus more on increasing campaigns in May and October or explore strategies for traditionally low-sales months?
-### Demographic Targeting: Are there additional data points (e.g., income or location) that would improve targeting accuracy?
+  - Are there additional data points (e.g., income or location) that would improve targeting accuracy?
-### Cross-Selling: How can we implement incentives to encourage purchases across multiple categories?
+  - How can we implement incentives to encourage purchases across multiple categories?

 ## Assumptions and Caveats
-This analysis is based on synthetic data, which may not reflect real-world nuances (e.g., regional economic factors).
+1. This analysis is based on synthetic data, which may not reflect real-world nuances (e.g., regional economic factors).
-Seasonal trends assume consistent marketing efforts, which may not have been the case in past years.
+2. Seasonal trends assume consistent marketing efforts, which may not have been the case in past years.
-Insights are limited to the demographic factors of age and gender; additional factors like income or location were not available.
+3. Insights are limited to the demographic factors of age and gender; additional factors like income or location were not available.

 ## Resources
 - See [the original dataset](https://github.com/Mazedaa/CityMart-Retail-Sales-Project/blob/main/original_retail_sales%20-%20dataset.csv)
 - See [my cleaning, analysis, and pivot tables](https://github.com/Mazedaa/CityMart-Retail-Sales-Project/blob/main/citymart_retail_sales.xlsx)